jeremiah-shaulov/office_spirit_mysql/README.md

 ```ts
 MySession.conn(dsn?: Dsn|string, fresh=false): MyConn
 ```
-The connection object (`MyConn`) is returned immediately, but actual connection will be established on first SQL query.
+`MySession.conn()` returns the connection object (`MyConn`) immediately, but actual connection will be established on first SQL query.

 With `true` second argument, always new connection is returned.
 Otherwise, if there's already a connection to the same DSN in this session, it will be picked up.